GirishMahabir/Port-Scanner/README.md

 ```
 wildscanner.py 192.168.100.78 -r 24 80
 ```
-## -ALL - HIGH CPU and MEMORY USAGE!!!
+## -ALL		-HIGH CPU and MEMORY USAGE!!!

 Scan ALL 65535 ports: -ALL. - HIGH CPU and MEMORY USAGE!!!
 ```